Cognitive impairment is an early sign of brain damage in hypertension

 MEMO study: evidence base for the effectiveness of Mexidol in patients with hypertension

-Tyrenko Vadim Vitalievich - Doctor of Medical Sciences, Professor, Head of the Department of Faculty Therapy of the S.M.
-Kirov Military Medical Academy, Chief Cardiologist of the Ministry of Defense of the Russian Federation, Chief Pulmonologist-Therapist of the Health Committee of the Government of St. Petersburg
+Vadim Vitalievich Tyrenko , Doctor of Medical Sciences, Professor, Head of the Department of Faculty Therapy at the S.M.
+Kirov Military Medical Academy, Chief Cardiologist of the Russian Ministry of Defense, Chief Pulmonologist of the Health Committee of the Government of St. Petersburg

 Announcement:

-The brain in focus of arterial hypertension: how to minimize the risk of cognitive impairment?
-For the attention of therapists, neurologists and general practitioners - a speech at a conference for primary care physicians from the head of the department of faculty therapy of the Kirov Military Medical Academy, chief cardiologist of the Ministry of Defense of the Russian Federation, chief freelance therapist-pulmonologist of the Health Committee of the Government of St. Petersburg, Vadim Vitalyevich Tyrenko , who will tell:
+The brain at the center of arterial hypertension: how to minimize the risk of cognitive impairment?
+For the attention of therapists, neurologists, and general practitioners, Vadim Vitalyevich Tyrenko, Head of the Department of Faculty Therapy at the S.M.
+Kirov Military Medical Academy, Chief Cardiologist of the Russian Ministry of Defense, and Chief Pulmonologist of the Health Committee of the Government of St. Petersburg, will speak at a conference for primary care physicians.
+He will discuss:

 The report provides a detailed analysis of the MEMO study, which confirmed the effectiveness of the drug Mexidol in patients with chronic cerebral ischemia and arterial hypertension.